Empty Hearts

 Empty Hearts is a 1924 American silent drama film directed by Alfred Santell.
 Adele Buffington wrote the scenario based on Evelyn Campbell's story published in Metropolitan.

 Plot

 Milt Kimberlin marries a cabaret dancer who dies after he loses his money.
-Years later, he regains his fortune and remarries, but he's distant and misses his first wife.
+Years later, he regains his fortune and remarries, but he is distant and misses his first wife.
 His new wife leaves him after a blackmailer's letter arrives suggesting infidelity in his first marriage, but eventually the truth is revealed and their relationship grows stronger.